-In determining the number of shares to be authorized under the 2019 Incentive Plan, as proposed to be amended, the Board considered the following principal factors:
+In determining the number of shares to be authorized under Amendment No. 1 to the Amended and Restated 2019 Incentive Plan, the Board considered the following principal factors:

-- Number of Shares Available for Grant under Existing Plan: As of the Record Date, 2,316,343 shares remained available for issuance under the 2019 Incentive Plan.
-There were no shares available to grant under prior incentive plans. - Number of Outstanding Awards Under All Plans: As of the Record Date, there were 15,759,846 outstanding stock options, which had a weighted average exercise price of \$22.47 and a weighted average remaining contractual life of 7.03 years, there were 1,175,931 RSU awards outstanding, and there were 271,615 PSU awards outstanding at the target level. - Burn Rate: Burn rate measures our usage of shares for our stock plans as a percentage of our outstanding shares.
-For 2021, 2020 and 2019, our burn rate was 3.15%, 4.05%, and 3.42%, respectively, resulting in an average annual burn rate of 3.54% over a three-year period.
-The rates were calculated by dividing the number of shares subject to awards granted during the year net of forfeitures and cancellations by the weighted average number of shares outstanding during the year.
+- Number of Shares Available for Grant under Existing Plan: As of the Record Date, 4,681,992 shares remained available for issuance under the Amended and Restated 2019 Incentive Plan.
+There were no shares available to grant under prior incentive plans. - Number of Outstanding Awards Under All Plans: As of the Record Date, there were 24,138,277 outstanding stock options, which had a weighted average exercise price of \$22.22 and a weighted average remaining contractual life of 7.17 years, there were 3,067,219 RSU awards outstanding, and there were 266,550 PSU awards outstanding at the target level (666,382 PSU awards at the maximum level). - Burn Rate: Burn rate measures our usage of shares for our stock plans as a percentage of our outstanding shares.
+For 2023, 2022, and 2021, our burn rate was 4.72%, 4.10%, and 3.27%, respectively, resulting in an average annual burn rate of 4.03% over a three-year period.
+The rates were calculated by dividing the number of shares subject to awards granted during the year (value-adjusted basis) by the weighted average number of shares outstanding during the year.

-New Plan Benefits
+Plan Benefits

-Awards under the 2019 Incentive Plan, as proposed to be amended, are discretionary and the administrator has not yet determined to whom future awards will be made and the terms and conditions of such awards.
+Awards under the Amended and Restated 2019 Incentive Plan, as amended by Amendment No. 1 to the Amended and Restated 2019 Incentive Plan, are discretionary and the administrator has not yet determined to whom future awards will be made and the terms and conditions of such awards.
 As a result, no information is provided concerning the benefits to be delivered under the plan to any individual or group of individuals.
-Information about awards granted to our named executive officers and directors during 2021 can be found under the heading "Compensation Discussion and Analysis-2021 Grants of Plan-Based Awards" and "Director Compensation-Grant of Restricted Stock Units," respectively.
-During 2021, awards covering 945,726 plan shares of Common Stock were granted to our executive officers, awards covering 85,028 plan shares were granted to our non-employee directors and awards covering 2,651,059 plan shares were granted to our other employees.
+Information about awards granted to our NEOs and directors during 2023 can be found under the heading "Compensation Discussion and Analysis-2023 Grants of Plan-Based Awards" and "Director Compensation-Grant of Restricted Stock Units," respectively.
+During 2023, awards covering 2,056,055 plan shares of Common Stock were granted to our executive officers, awards covering 131,920 plan shares were granted to our non-employee directors and awards covering 4,207,143 plan shares were granted to our other employees.

-2019 Incentive Plan Summary
+Amended and Restated 2019 Incentive Plan Summary